 There is no one-size-fits-all solution to employee engagement.
 People often assume that drivers of employee engagement are the same across organizations.
 No two organizations are the same.
 Similarly, motivators of employee engagement also cannot be the same across organizations.

-Engagement = Retention
+Employee Engagement Myth 8: Engagement = Retention

 Creating an employee-friendly work environment and offering an overall good employee experience should be the ultimate aim of your employee engagement efforts.

 All human beings have an intrinsic need to be appreciated and applauded.
-Today, job opportunities are plentiful and job hopping is a common phenomenon among millennials.
+Today, job opportunities are plentiful, and job-hopping is a common phenomenon among millennials.
 Therefore, the need for employee recognition is even huge.
 Employee recognition has a direct correlation with motivation at work.
 Which directly affects the quality and efficiency of work.

-“Recognize and affirm people when they contribute to the mission you share.
-Do this and you will ignite their purpose and potential.” – Mike Byam
+Recognize and affirm people when they contribute to the mission you share.
+Do this, and you will ignite their purpose and potential.